timothysparg/docs/docs/user/index.md

 with Slack if you have it.
 Spawn your own software delivery machine, and integrate with other tools as you choose.

-When you
-enroll in the Atomist service, you get built-in automations such as Lifecycle Messages (Slack notifications on code push, PR, issue etc with action buttons) and commands like "create issue".
+When you enroll in the Atomist service, you get built-in automations such as Lifecycle Messages (Slack notifications on code push, PR, issue etc with action buttons) and commands like "create issue".
 And your own Software Delivery Machines will work on events and commands from your whole organization.

-You can also use a Software Delivery Machine (SDM) on your laptop, individually, without enrolling in the service.
-To get going with a Local SDM, skip to the [quick start guide][quick-start].
+You can also use a Software Delivery Machine (SDM) on your laptop, individually, without connecting to the service.
+To get going with a Local SDM, skip to the [local-mode quick start guide][quick-start].

 This page describes how to create an Atomist _workspace_.
 An Atomist workspace connects your code, build, deployment, and runtime platforms into a single, cohesive model of how your team provides value: delivering great solutions.

-[quick-start]: ../quick-start.md (Atomist Developer Quick Start)
+[quick-start]: ../developer/quick-start.md (Atomist Developer Quick Start)

 ## Prerequisites